 But over time, our teeth may yellow and become stained.
 Why?
 Time, food, drink, and other factors naturally wear down and stain our teeth.
 While yellowing teeth are nothing to be ashamed of, you may lose confidence in your smile.
-You can turn to teeth whiteners to erase stains.
-Here's everything you need to know about teeth whitening.
+You can turn to enamel whiteners to erase stains.
+Here's everything you need to know about teeth whitening, including which of the best electric toothbrushes can brighten your smile too.

 What is teeth whitening?